isaacs/ttlcache/README.md

 Thus, the `start` time doesn't need to be tracked, only the expiration time.
 When an item age is updated (either explicitly on `get()`, or by setting to a new value), it is deleted and re-inserted.

+## Immortality Hazards

+It is possible to set a TTL of `Infinity`, in which case an item will never expire.
+As it does not expire, its TTL is not tracked, and `getRemainingTTL()` will return `Infinity` for that key.

+If you do this, then the item will never be purged.
+Create enough immortal values, and the cache will grow to consume all available memory.
+If find yourself doing this, it's _probably_ better to use a different data structure, such as a `Map` or plain old object to store values, as it will have better performance and the hazards will be more obvious.